Jet612/NextWavelink/docs/wavelink.rst

 .. py:exception:: InvalidChannelStateException

-    Exception raised when a :class:`~wavelink.Player` tries to connect to an invalid channel or has invalid permissions to use this channel.
+    Exception raised when a :class:`~nextwavelink.Player` tries to connect to an invalid channel or has invalid permissions to use this channel.

 .. py:exception:: ChannelTimeoutException